jaabmar/private-pgd/README.md

 Key advantages of PrivPGD include:

 - State-of-the-Art Performance: Demonstrates superior performance in benchmarks and downstream tasks, especially with large datasets.
-- Scalability: Features an optimized gradient computation suitable for parallelization on modern GPUs, making it suitable for handling large datasets and many marginals.
+- Scalability: Features an optimized gradient computation suitable for parallelization on modern GPUs, making it particularly fast at handling large datasets and many marginals.
 - Geometry Preservation: Retains the geometry of dataset features, suck as rankings, aligning more naturally with the nuances of real-world data.
 - Domain-Specific Constraints Incorporation: Enables the inclusion of additional constraints in the synthetic data generation process.